Reskilling vs. Upskilling: What's the Difference?

 Technological advancements are often the impetus for reskilling programs in any industry, since new tools require new skill sets to operate them.
 These advancements can be big or small — from large-scale workflow automation to time management tools — but when an employee is not properly trained on new tech, they can slow productivity through no fault of their own.

 Take, for instance, the transition from cash-based retail transactions to cards or virtual wallets.
+To support both digital transformation and workforce growth, many retailers collaborate with a specialized retail software development company.
 A brick-and-mortar business that formerly only processed cash or checks at the point of sale may need to invest in card readers, point-of-sale software and hardware, and accounting programs that automatically track transactions.
 New technology requires comprehensive training — otherwise, formerly efficient employees may slow productivity because they are not yet comfortable using the new tools.

 The introduction of new technology may even create the need for new roles, such as tech support or eCommerce sales manager, which can be filled by current employees who reskill accordingly.